The iniquity of the interstitial

 When it comes to search on mobile devices, users should get the most relevant answers, no matter if the answer lives in an app or a web page […] sometimes a user may tap on a search result on a mobile device and see an app install interstitial that hides a significant amount of content and prompts the user to install an app.
 Our analysis shows that it is not a good search experience and can be frustrating for users.

 Daniel Bathgate, Google Search Engineer

 With a number of brands failing to take note of the early warnings (from Google’s ‘Webmaster Central’ blog) of the Mobilegeddon update forced to rush out last-minute mobile-friendly websites, it remains to be seen what percentage of mobile searches will ultimately be affected.
-However, it’s another firm statement from the search giants that their friendly new logo will not be reflected in a softening of their attitude toward mobile-friendliness as they continue to push brands toward prioritising consumer experience.

 Contact us today to discuss how we can help to future-proof your mobile site.